Utkarsh1504/DSA-Java/lessons/dataTypes.md

 ## Constant

-As its name suggest **constant**- which does not change, they remain fixed.
-Basically these are fixed values which do not change and it must have to be initialized at the time of creation, we can not assign any new values to it later.
-That's why these are called **literals**, cuz it can not be modified.
+As its name suggests **constant**- which does not change, they remain fixed.
+Basically, these are fixed values which do not change and it must have to be initialized at the time of creation, we can not assign any new values to it later.
+That's why these are called **literals**, cuz they can not be modified.

 ## Data Types